 It is proof that the customer has agreed to undertake complete ownership of the items that are inclusive of all rights, risks, and liabilities that come with the goods in question.

 When commodities are transported in many shipments and are semi-knocked down or entirely knocked down, the vendor must submit a complete invoice before dispatching the principal shipment and a delivery challan for each of the subsequent consignments with reference to the invoice.

-A challan fulfils the solitary function of establishing that the consumer has recognized the reception of goods, but not their legal ownership or liabilities, as previously stated.
+A challan fulfills the solitary function of establishing that the consumer has recognized the reception of goods, but not their legal ownership or liabilities, as previously stated.

 Another minor distinction between these documents is that an invoice mentions the specific amount of the goods provided, but a challan does not.